 Council offers a free school immunisation program throughout the region.
 Vaccines provided are in accordance with the National Health and Medical Research Council's - National Immunisation Program Schedule (NIPS).

-The consent form contains all relevant information regarding the vaccine, disease, eligibility, privacy, missed vaccinations, reactions etc. The consent form packages will be delivered to all high schools for distribution to students in February.
-The consent form should be completed and returned to the school even if no vaccination is requested - only students who have completed and signed a YES consent form will be vaccinated.
+Consent form packages will be delivered to all high schools for distribution to students in February.
+The packages contain all relevant information regarding the vaccine, disease, eligibility, privacy, missed vaccinations, reactions etc. The consent form should be completed and returned to the school even if no vaccination is requested - only students who have completed and signed a YES consent form will be vaccinated.
 All students vaccinated will receive a record to take home after their vaccination.

-School based vaccinations are carried out at each high school with the clinics generally scheduled during March, May and October.
-If a student misses the scheduled clinic at school, catch-up vaccination is provided at either a catch up school clinic, Council based clinic or doctor's surgery.
+The vaccination clinics are generally carried out at each high school in March/April and October/November.
+If a student misses the scheduled clinic at school, a catch-up vaccination is provided at either a catch-up school clinic, Council based clinic or doctor's surgery.

 As part of the school immunisation program, Council will record vaccination details and they will be entered into Queensland Health's vaccination database.
 Queensland Health is committed to safeguarding the privacy of client information in accordance with the National Privacy Principles.
-For further information on privacy laws, visit Queensland Health's website.
+For further information on privacy laws, visit Queensland Health.

 Your family doctor or Community Health Services carry out vaccinations for babies and young children up to school age.
 For further information on immunisation services provided by Community Health Services please contact: